lucasan93/dadosCVM/README.md

 -   Download of latest Registration Data (‘Dados Cadastrais’) available on CVM - 100%;
--   Quick access to Registration Data (‘Dados Cadastrais’), which will be updated on a monthly basis and will provide a quicker access to the database - 0%;
 -   Develop a function that simplifies funds names (i.e. transforms ‘FUNDO DE INVESTIMENTO EM DIREITOS CREDITORIOS’ to ‘FIDC’) - 0%.